So truthfully, why does he pull away?

 I cannot give you a direct answer for this; as every person has different values.

-Here are some other good reasons to leave your boyfriend:
+Here are 3 good reasons to leave your boyfriend:

 Still consider that you can make a relationship work with anyone.